eq19/feed/_drafts/multiplication_zone.md

 [![partition level of 29 and 89](https://user-images.githubusercontent.com/8466209/244855108-b80b3c2e-1a13-4b55-828a-72ed15b448dd.png)](https://www.eq19.com/identition/#partition-function)

-You may see this scheme is build by 3 (three) layers where the next layer will continue the primes object by carrying the tensor of _primes 43 and 71_ of previous layer.
+You may see this scheme is build by 3 (three) layers where the next layer will continue the primes object by carrying the tensor of ***primes 29 and 89*** of previous layer.

 So then a question is arised.
 Where is this vector flowing in the 18s?<br>
 Let's discuss it first with the _[exponentiation zones](https://www.eq19.com/exponentiation/)_.